Azure/Industrial-IoT/README.md

 # Configuring the telemetry published to IoTHub
-When OpcPublisher gets notified about a value change in one of the configured published nodes, it generates a JSON formatted message, which is sent to IoTHub.
+When OPC Publisher gets notified about a value change in one of the configured published nodes, it generates a JSON formatted message, which is sent to IoTHub.
 The content of this JSON formatted message can be configured via a configuration file.
 If no configuration file is specified via the `--tc` option a default configuration is used, which is compatible with the [Connected factory Preconfigured Solution](https://github.com/Azure/azure-iot-connected-factory).

 The data which is ingested is taken from three sources:
-* the OpcPublisher node configuration for the node
+* the OPC Publisher node configuration for the node
-* the MonitoredItem object of the OPC UA stack for which OpcPublisher got a notification
+* the MonitoredItem object of the OPC UA stack for which OPC Publisher got a notification
 * the argument passed to this notification, which provides details on the data value change

 The telemetry which is put into the JSON formatted message is a selection of important properties of these objects.
-If you need more properties, you need to change the OpcPublisher code base.
+If you need more properties, you need to change the OPC Publisher code base.

 The syntax of the configuration file is as follows: